rogererens/git-deploy/README.rst

     $ git deploy revert [-t <tag_name>] [opts]

 If no tag is supplied the rollback uses the most recent tag.
+The default is to only commit the rollback locally however, by suppling the "-a" option for auto-sync the rollback automatically syncs also:

+    $ git deploy revert [-t <tag_name>] [opts]

 Deploy Hooks
 ------------